maartenbuwalda/meteorproject/README.md

-# meteorproject
+# meteorproject - GORILLA WARFARE
 A small meteor project for a meteor workshop.
+I am creating a simple game, based on our own boardgame called Gorilla Warfare.